Chen2357/GRE-Essay/093-Historic buildings, development.md

 ## GRE CAT (Issue 26)

 The speaker asserts that wherever a practical, utilitarian need for new buildings arises, this need should take precedence over our conflicting interest in preserving historic buildings as a record of our past.
-In my view, however, which interest should take precedence should be determined on a case-by-case basis - and should account not only for practical and historic considerations but also aesthetic ones.
+In my view, however, which interest should take precedence should be determined on a case-by-case basis--and should account not only for practical and historic considerations but also aesthetic ones.

 In determining whether to raze an older building, planners should, of course, consider the community's current and anticipated utilitarian needs.
 For example, if an additional hospital is needed to adequately serve the healthcare needs of a fast-growing community, this compelling interest might very well outweigh any interest in preserving a historic building that sits on the proposed site.